 - The audience favored tobacco messages on the short-term consequences of smoking and cosmetic consequences (smelling like smoke, wrinkles) compared to long-term health impacts (lung disease).

 - Using emotional messages with an overall hopeful tone was motivating to the audience.

 - Ads that featured realistic and relatable scenes and settings, and thoughtful portrayals of gender non-conforming characters were well received.

 “This Free Life” used primarily digital marketing tactics to reach its audience.
-Campaign messages featured authentic and credible voices from the tobacco-free LGBTQ+ community to educate the audience on the negative consequences of smoking.
-The campaign also utilized innovative approaches with social media and influencers to encourage LGBTQ+ young adults to live tobacco-free.
+Campaign messages featured authentic and credible voices from the tobacco-free LGBTQI+ community to educate the audience on the negative consequences of smoking.
+The campaign also utilized innovative approaches with social media and influencers to encourage LGBTQI+ young adults to live tobacco-free.
 Some of these marketing tactics included:

 - Online and streaming video advertisements